The circa 1871 Clays Ferry Bridge carries KY Route 2328 over the Kentucky River between Fayette and Madison counties in Kentucky.

-In 1792, Valentine Stone received a license from the Madison County government to operate a ferry across the Kentucky River between Fayette and Madison counties.
-1 Stone sold his ferry operation to General Green Clay in 1798.
+In 1792, Valentine Stone obtained permission from Madison County to run a ferry across the Kentucky River, connecting Fayette and Madison counties.
+1 He later sold this operation to General Green Clay in 1798.

 - State: Kentucky